 - Selecting referees to ask to write letters of reference

-- Tailoring your application to particular audiences
+- Tailoring your application to particular audiences, including for interdisciplinary audiences

-- Awareness of funding applications as a continuous process and motivation to start drafting applications immediately
+- Awareness of funding applications as a continuous process and motivation to start drafting applications immediately and work on them iteratively an over time

 Who should attend?